5 Best Solana Staking Platforms

 Don’t forget the tax bill…

 Don’t forget, your Solana staking rewards come with a tax bill.
-You’ll generally pay Income Tax on your SOL rewards, based on the fair market value at the time you receive them (although this does vary depending on where you live so check out our crypto staking taxes guide).
+You’ll generally pay Income Tax on your SOL rewards, based on the fair market value at the time you receive them (although this does vary depending on where you live, so check out our crypto staking taxes guide).

 For investors receiving regular staking rewards, it’s a lot of admin come tax time.
 Fortunately, you can use Koinly to easily and automatically calculate your tax liability, including identifying the fair market value of any staking rewards on the day you received them in your fiat currency.